-6. Secondly, even though prior notice and diplomatic exchanges are not required as a condition for the existence of a dispute, "surprise" litigation should nevertheless be discouraged.
+- 6. Secondly, even though prior notice and diplomatic exchanges are not required as a condition for the existence of a dispute, "surprise" litigation should nevertheless be discouraged.
 Any peaceful means of settlement, including judicial recourse, is aimed at the resolution of the dispute.
 Whenever the circumstances permit, a clear demonstration of a legal claim to the responsible party would facilitate the process of negotiation and settlement.
 The Marshall Islands, being a victim of nuclear weapons development, has every reason to criticize the nuclear-weapon States for failing to make joint efforts in pursuing negotiations on the cessation of nuclear arms race and nuclear disarmament.
-That legitimacy, nevertheless, does not override the legal conditions for the exercise of the Court's jurisdiction.

-7. Although the meaning of a dispute has never formally been defined and the test for the determination of its existence is usually low, the State against whom proceedings are instituted should at least be aware beforehand that it had had a legal dispute with another State who may submit the dispute to the compulsory jurisdiction of the Court for settlement.
-The Court may take into account the post-application conduct of the parties as supplementary evidence to satisfy itself for the purpose of jurisdiction and admissibility, but judicial flexibility has to be exercised within a reasonable limit.

-8. Thirdly, the Court's jurisdiction is built on mutuality and reciprocity.
+That legitimacy, nevertheless, does not override the legal conditions for the exercise of the Court's jurisdiction. - 7.
+Although the meaning of a dispute has never formally been defined and the test for the determination of its existence is usually low, the State against whom proceedings are instituted should at least be aware beforehand that it had had a legal dispute with another State who may submit the dispute to the compulsory jurisdiction of the Court for settlement.
+The Court may take into account the post-application conduct of the parties as supplementary evidence to satisfy itself for the purpose of jurisdiction and admissibility, but judicial flexibility has to be exercised within a reasonable limit. - 8.
+Thirdly, the Court's jurisdiction is built on mutuality and reciprocity.
 The present case, in my opinion, is different in character from the previous cases where the Court took a flexible approach in dealing with some procedural defects.
 The Marshall Islands' statements at international conferences are of themselves insufficient to demonstrate that there existed a legal dispute in its bilateral relations with each nuclear-weapon State; indeed, the Marshall Islands could not have meant that this was a bilateral issue.
 The Marshall Islands did not institute the proceedings merely for the protection of its own interest, albeit a victim of nuclear weapons.
 Rather the case serves more the interest of the international community.
-Although the Court recognized obligations erga omnes in international law in the Barcelona Traction case (Barcelona Traction,

-Light and Power Company, Limited (New Application: 1962) (Belgium v.
+Although the Court recognized obligations erga omnes in international law in the Barcelona Traction case (Barcelona Traction, Light and Power Company, Limited (New Application: 1962) (Belgium v.
 Spain), Second Phase, Judgment, I.C.J.
 Reports 1970, p.
 32, para.
 33), it did not address the question of standing, locus standi, an issue that is yet to be developed in international law.

 9. That brings me to the second point I wish to make on the Judgment.
 I regret very much that the Court does not proceed further to deal with some other objections raised by the Respondent.
-In its pleadings, India argues, inter alia, that on the basis of the Monetary Gold rule, the alleged dispute cannot be decided by the Court in the absence of the other States possessing nuclear weapons against which the Marshall Islands has seised the Court, as the Court lacks jurisdiction in six of these cases.
-In its view, the Court lacks jurisdiction in the present case, because any decision of the Court would imply "an evaluation of the lawfulness of the conduct" of other States which are not party to the case" (CR 2016/4, p.
-44, para.
-17).
-Moreover, it maintains that the alleged obligation to negotiate requires the participation of all nuclear-weapon States - and others.
-A decision binding the Marshall Islands and India therefore could not have the desired effect.
+In its pleadings, Pakistan argues that the Marshall Islands' Application is inadmissible, because of

+"the [Marshall Islands'] failure to bring indispensable parties before the Court in a case such as this which centres around a multilateral treaty binding on [the nuclear-weapon States] and other States but to which Pakistan is not a party, and the fact that the judicial process is inherently incapable of resolving questions of nuclear disarmament involving multiple States, let alone through an order of specific performance or other injunctive relief imposed on one State alone" (Counter-Memorial of Pakistan, para.
+1.12).